 Meditation Myths Busted: Why It's an Educational Skill (Not Just Sitting Still)

 When most people hear “meditation,” they picture someone sitting perfectly still on a cushion, eyes closed, with a completely empty mind.
-For beginners, that image alone can feel intimidating—or impossible.
-The truth is, meditation is less about forcing silence and more about learning a new kind of relationship with your mind and body.
-It’s a skill you can learn, one small step at a time, much like learning a new dance or instrument: you build coordination, strength, and confidence with practice.
+For beginners, that image alone can feel intimidating—or even impossible.
+The truth is, meditation is less about forcing silence and more about learning a new relationship with your mind and body.
+It’s a skill you can learn, one small step at a time, much like learning a new dance or instrument.
+You build coordination, strength, and confidence with practice.

 In this post, we’ll debunk a few common myths and explain why our upcoming Intro to Meditation and Mindfulness workshop on March 29 is designed as an educational, beginner-friendly experience, not a test of how “zen” you already are.